 - 6 green onions, sliced thin

-- 2 large bell peppers (any color), minced
+- 1 large bell pepper (any color), minced

 - 1 cup of salsa or picante sauce + extra for drizzling

 - reserved liquid from diced tomatoes with chiles

 - Cook pasta shells in well salted, boiling water until al dente (still have a little bite to them).
 If you cook them too long, they will be difficult to stuff.
 They are going to have additional cooking time in the oven.
 Drain the pasta and set aside while you make the filling.
 I usually run cold water over them as I’m draining them.
 This quick cools them and makes them easier to handle for stuffing.

 - While the pasta cooks, dice or shred enough chicken breast to make 4 cups.
 That’s 3-4 chicken breasts for me.
 A whole rotisserie chicken works, too.

 - Chop bell pepper and green onions.

 - Mix the diced chicken, rinsed and drained black beans, drained tomatoes with chilies (Remember to reserve the tomato/chilies liquid from both cans.), corn, bell pepper and green onion in a medium mixing bowl.

 - In a smaller mixing bowl, blend the cream cheese, sour cream and taco seasoning.

 - Add the cream cheese mixture to the chicken and veggies.
 Stir to thoroughly combine.